-The Mission of Motherhood: Touching Your Child’s Heart for Eternity by Sally Clarkson.
+The Mission of Motherhood by Sally Clarkson.
 For when you feel like being a mom isn’t enough.

-The Ministry of Motherhood: Following Christ’s Example in Reaching the Hearts of Our Children by Sally Clarkson.
+The Ministry of Motherhood by Sally Clarkson.
 How to reach your child’s heart to shape their character.

-10 Gifts of Wisdom: What Every Child Must Know Before They Leave Home by Sally Clarkson.
+10 Gifts of Heart: What Your Child Needs to Take to Heart Before Leaving Home by Sally Clarkson.
 Practical things…manners, the art of hospitality, how to work…to teach your children before they go out on their own.

-Heartfelt Discipline: Following God’s Path of Life to the Heart of Your Child by Clay Clarkson.
+Heartfelt Discipline by Clay Clarkson.
 A guide to discipline that isn’t harsh or too lenient.